Percussion

 (no longer than 10 minutes in total)

-The master degree programme at the Conservatorium of Amsterdam trains students to participate in the professional music world at the highest possible level.
-This is a specialized course, which means that the candidate focuses on a strongly defined area of expertise within the world of percussion.
-For example, a student can choose a master in marimba, a master focused on solo repertoire, and orchestral or a contemporary music master, or a focus on electronic music, etc. From this specialization also comes a proposal for the master's thesis: a research project that the student must complete and defend in order to earn the master's degree.
+The master's dregree programme is a specialized programme, which means that the candidate focuses on a strongly defined area of expertise within the world of percussion.
+For example, a student can choose an all-round master, a master in orchestral playing, a master in marimba, a master focused on solo repertoire, contemporary music, percussion and electronics, etc. From this specialization also emerges a proposal for a master's research, which is an integral part of the master's programme.
+After the two-year master's programme, students are employable at the highest level in the professional music world.

 Admission requirements